 - Earned antlered deer must be harvested in Unit CWD.

-To assist CWD management efforts, replacement bucks will encourage hunters to continue hunting and harvesting and be an added incentive for hunters to have their deer tested for CWD.
+To assist CWD management efforts, replacement bucks will encourage hunters to continue hunting and harvesting.
+The Replacement Buck Program is an added incentive for hunters to have their deer tested for CWD.

 - Hunters will receive a replacement buck if they harvest an antlered deer with an official test result other than "not detected."